finiam/old-blog.finiam.com/site/blog/next-js-and-airtable-a-tale-of-empowering-no-code-tools.md

 Now, we are using Next.js as a static site generator.
 The website data is not live but updates are made daily if not weekly at best.
 So how do we update the data on Airtable and trigger a site rebuild?
 If we make changes on the CMS, we trigger `git` commits to the repo and Netlify picks that up and rebuilds the site.

-However, Airtable does not have any sort of notification mechanism (like webhooks for example) to trigger Netlify builds (at the time of writing this blog post).
-The only option that's left is to schedule periodic builds.
+~~However, Airtable does not have any sort of notification mechanism (like webhooks for example) to trigger Netlify builds (at the time of writing this blog post).
+The only option that's left is to schedule periodic builds.~~

+**UPDATE:** It seems Airtable now supports running custom scripts on the Automation tab.
+So you can run a post to a Webhook whenever you create/update records on your tables!
+Only on the Airtable Pro and Enterprise plans though.
+I still usually recommend the periodic Netlify deploy, even as a fallback, to make sure the website keeps being updated, even if the integrations fail.

 We decided to settle on 1 periodic build per day, using Github Actions to deploy everything.

 To start building the website on Github Actions, just add the necessary environment variables to your Github project's `secrets` section.
 Also, set these secrets on your repository settings.

-- NETLIFY_SITE_ID - Go to *Site settings > General > Site details > Site information*, and copy the value for API ID.
+* NETLIFY_SITE_ID - Go to *Site settings > General > Site details > Site information*, and copy the value for API ID.
-- NETLIFY_AUTH_TOKEN - Go to *User settings > Application > New Access Token*
+* NETLIFY_AUTH_TOKEN - Go to *User settings > Application > New Access Token*
-- AIRTABLE_API_KEY - you can use your local AIRTABLE API key
+* AIRTABLE_API_KEY - you can use your local AIRTABLE API key

 Now, we need to define the workflow:
 `.github/workflows/deploy.yml`

 ```yml
 {% raw %}
 name: Daily Netlify Deploy